DOES HEALTH INSURANCE HAVE TO BE SUCH A PAIN?

 IS EVERYBODY ON BOARD?

 When companies make a major strategy shift, the culture needs to change, too.
-Often that’s the hardest part, because culture change can’t be a mandate, it has to be a movement.
+Often that’s the hardest part, because culture change has to be a movement from within the organization.
 I didn’t know that at the time, so I wrote a few video scripts as conversation starters.
 But even in my first professional job, I was learning that change involves more than a visual makeover or clever headlines.

 People wanted to embody the new brand and mission, but it wasn’t easy.
 Being in-house, I saw colleagues in other departments wrestle with complicated rules and interfaces that kept them from delivering ease to customers.
 I began to wonder how behaviors could be changed, how cultures could thrive, and how systems could be designed to support people.